sods-icml2023/sods-icml2023.github.io/schedule.md

 4:45--5:00PM: **Closing remarks** -->

-The Workshop will be held in person on Friday, July 28, 2023, at Hawaii Convention Center, as part of [ICML 2023 conference](https://icml.cc/Conferences/2023).
+The Workshop will be held in person on Friday, July 28, 2023, at the Hawaii Convention Center, as a part of the [ICML 2023 conference](https://icml.cc/Conferences/2023).
 The ICML homepage for our workshop is [here](https://icml.cc/Conferences/2023/Schedule?showEvent=21494).
-More detailed schedule will be released soon.
+A more detailed schedule will be released soon.

 Should you have any questions, please reach out to us via email:<br>